TeamProject-DataVisualization/Team-project---The-Bitcoin/README.md

 #### _Metrics 1:_ A $1000 investment in BTC in 2013, would have got you a minimum of 1700% in profits today!
 ![image2](https://user-images.githubusercontent.com/32077698/33450012-5b166a14-d5bf-11e7-81db-31428b9d64a5.png)

 The Visualization above shows a hindsight view of the value of Bitcoin against the major established currencies like USD and Euro in the market.
-The Cryptocurrency market is different from the Currency market in a way that the currencies are highly circulated to buy/sell goods and services globally and every platform accept these for transactions.
+The Cryptocurrency market is different from the standard currency market in a way that the currencies are highly circulated to buy/sell goods and services globally and every platform accept these for transactions.
 But for Bitcoin, there are not as many platforms as other currencies have for tranactions, people have lately started to accept it.
-But as we observe the graph, the scale of the value of the investments in the Cryptocurrency market is very high.
-So, based on the past market trends of bitcoin, we can say that if you invest in bitcoin even today, it can promise you higher returns in the future.
+But as we observe the graph, the average prices in the cryptocurrency market are very high.
+So, for the sake of investment and to get good returns in future, it will be a good choice to invest in this market.
+And also based on the past market trends of bitcoin, we can say that if you invest in bitcoin even today, it can promise you more profit than these well established currencies.
 Bitcoin is indeed, a highly-valued asset to have!

 #### _Metrics 2:_ Bitcoin is an asset, Not a currency!
 ![image3](https://user-images.githubusercontent.com/32077698/33499723-f9eb733e-d68a-11e7-9eef-31de8c89f240.png)